-One reason for this disinterest in remediation stems from the types of technology that space cleanup would produce.
-Similar to concerns over satellite-maintenance craft, the ability to dock and tamper with another satellite or fragment thereof leads inevitably to issues of dual use (civil and military applications of a related hardware) in space technology.
+One reason for this disinterest in remediation is a result of the types of technology space cleanup would produce.
+Similar to concerns over satellite maintenance craft, the ability to dock and tamper with another satellite or fragment thereof leads inevitably to issues of dual use in space technology.
+Dual use is a reference to the civil and military applications of a related hardware.
 For example, a craft that could patrol and collect small debris could similarly be tasked to deorbit components of satellites belonging to another nation or competitive entity.
-The DOD and its counterparts in major spacefaring nations such as Russia and China have no interest in promoting the growth of such capabilities-not because they favor orbital clutter but because a civil technology that would remedy the problem invariably carries with it national security ramifications.
+The DOD and its counterparts in major spacefaring nations such as Russia and China have no interest in promoting the growth of such capabilities.
+This is not because these agents favor orbital clutter but because space debris is so far favorable to the investment in a civil technology that invariably carries with it national security ramifications.
 As space trash nears critical mass, such priorities may shift.
 Until that time, those in favor of investment in space debris technology and legislation will continue to meet strong opposition among governments.